Rights of part-time workers

 - Have a procedure for dealing with part-time working requests, including consultation and discussion with the employee before making a decision

-- Take certain factors into account, such as your personal family needs, the implications for the organisation, the number of part-time employees, the equal opportunities policy, and the staffing needs
+- Take certain factors into account, like your personal needs, the impact on the organisation, the number of part-time employees, the equal opportunities policy, and staffing needs

-Your employer should consider your request for part-time working on non-discriminatory grounds, in line with employment equality legislation.
+Your employer should consider your request for part-time working without discrimination, in line with employment equality legislation.

 Can I work part-time after taking parental leave?

-You are entitled to ask for a change in your work pattern or working hours for a set period of time when you return to work after taking parental leave.
+You are entitled to ask for a change in your work pattern or working hours for a set period when you return to work after taking parental leave.

-Your employer must consider your request and give you a response within 4 weeks, but is not obliged to accept your request.
+Your employer must consider your request and give you a response within 4 weeks, but they don’t have to accept your request.

 If your request for part-time working is refused

-If your employer refuses a part-time working request, they must give you a reason for the refusal (for example, that the change would lead to staffing difficulties).
+If your employer refuses your request for part-time work, they must give you a reason for the refusal (for example, that the change would lead to staffing difficulties).

 If you are unhappy with your employer’s response and you believe they have breached your employment rights, you can make a complaint to the WRC – read ‘Making a complaint’ below.